I am thrilled that, for the first time, I have near-perfect hearing.

 I was first made aware of bone anchored hearing aids in early 2011, when Professor Atlas suggested them as an alternative to surgery.
 I was struggling to come to terms with my recent unsuccessful restoration attempts and didn’t like hearing aids, so swiftly shut the conversation down.

 In August 2014 at a routine follow up, Professor Atlas again raised the subject of bone anchored hearing aids.
 I was still not interested but he thankfully pressed on to tell me about the new magnetic ones.
-At the time, I still felt a referral to ESIA was of little value – up to this point, my life’s quest had been for perfect hearing, and to me, hearing aids just didn’t cut it.
+At the time, I still felt a referral to Ear Science Institute of Australiawas of little value – up to this point, my life’s quest had been for perfect hearing, and to me, hearing aids just didn’t cut it.

 But I agreed to go.